ethan-wickstrom/notez/docs/components/note-viewer.md

 -   **State Consumption**: Uses the `useAppContext` hook to access the global application state, specifically `selectedNoteId` and the `notes` array.
 -   **Note Selection**: Finds the full `Note` object corresponding to the `selectedNoteId`.
 -   **Markdown Parsing**:
-    -   Dynamically imports and initializes the `markdown-wasm` library asynchronously using `useEffect`.
+    -   Imports and initializes the `md4w` WebAssembly module asynchronously using `useEffect` on component mount.
-    -   Manages the loading state of the parser.
+    -   Manages the loading state of the parser (`isInitializing`).
-    -   Parses the `content` field of the selected note into an HTML string when the note changes or the parser is ready.
+    -   Parses the `content` field of the selected note into an HTML string using `md4w.mdToHtml()` once the parser is initialized and a note is selected.
     -   Manages the parsing state to show a loading overlay.
 -   **HTML Rendering**: Renders the generated HTML string using `dangerouslySetInnerHTML` within Mantine's `TypographyStylesProvider` to apply appropriate typography styles.
--   **Loading/Empty States**: Displays a message if no note is selected and shows a `LoadingOverlay` while the parser initializes or content is being parsed.
+-   **Loading/Empty States**: Displays a message if no note is selected and shows a `LoadingOverlay` while the `md4w` WASM module initializes.
 -   **Metadata Display**: Shows the `createdAt` and `updatedAt` timestamps of the note.

 ## API Reference